regymm/SiliTune/README.md

 Undervolting functions depends on `intel-undervolt` module to work, which is available in AUR if you are using ArchLinux.

+Desktop launcher uses `gksudo` to launch GUI programs as root, so `gksudo`(may be in package `gksu`) should be available.

+#### **Installation**

+First, check `install.sh` to see whether there are something wrong, or some files you don't want to override.

+Then run `install.sh` to install.

+The program will be installed to `/usr/local/silitune`.

+Configure file and desktop launcher will be installed.
+Old configure file will be untouched.

 #### **Configure files**

 `/etc/silitune/sili.conf` is the place of the main configure file used by silitune, an example can be found at `./sili.conf.example`.
 The meanings of entries in the file is obvious.
 The program, instead of you, will deal with it.
 In most cases you don't need to edit it by yourself.

-But if you want to use the undervolting functions, then you should set `uv enabled = 1` in the `global` section in the configure file manually.
+One exception: if you want to use the undervolting functions, then you should set `uv enabled = 1` in the `global` section in the configure file manually.

 #### **Launcher**

-Modify `SiliTune.desktop`, change two `/home/petergu/MyHome/Working/SiliTune/` to the directory you cloned the project.

-Run `sudo cp SiliTune.desktop /usr/share/applications/` to place the launcher.

-Now you can find the launcher where you find all your other applications.
-Launch it, enter your user's password, and you can see the program running.

-Close the terminal in which you entered your password, and enjoy.

 DO NOT let the program auto launch in you desktop environment's settings, I encountered some problems when doing so.